strimzi/strimzi-mqtt-bridge/README.md

 ### Topic Mapping Rules (ToMaR)

-The ToMaR is a set of patterns the user provides defining how the MQTT Bridge maps MQTT topic names to Kafka topic names.
+The ToMaR is a set of patterns the user provides defining how the MQTT Bridge maps MQTT topic names to Kafka topic names. names.
 A Mapping Rule is a model that contains an `MQTT topic pattern`, a `Kafka topic template`, and optionally a `Kafka record key`.